rnzsgh/fargate-workshop/content/app/scale.md

 ![scale out](/images/app/scale-ecs-cli-ps.png)

-You can see that we now have six containers running, two of each (web, api and back)
+You can see that we now have six containers running.
+We have three containers in each service (web, api and back), and we scaled the service to two.

 {{% notice tip %}}
 The Amazon ECS section of the [AWS Management Console](https://console.aws.amazon.com/ecs/home) provides a lot of useful information about out cluster.